Angelfire/word-counter/README.md

 - [ ] Improve the UI
 - [ ] Remove from the paragraphs all the prepositions (spanish and english)
 - [ ] Support for ñ and á é í ó ú
+- [ ] Support to submit the form with enter